Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-climatedynamics/README.md

-## Macro-economic, hazard and damage modelling
+## Macro-economic, Hazard and Damage Modelling

-### Macro-economic variables modelling:
+### Macro-economic Variables Modelling:

 Historical values of inflation and interest rates are provided, and used to construct time-series model to project the future inflation/gdp growth.
 These values are used to make prediction on property value/damage, gdp and prices of goods and services.
 Then the projections are adjusted under 4 different emission scenarios, and taking weight average approach for estimates and also extreme scenarios for risk tests.